 --switch-output-event options for

-perfuser space tool is installed.
-For more information, see Installing perf.
+perfuser space tool installed as described in Installing perf.

 You have placed a uprobe in the process or application you are interested in monitoring at a location of interest within the process or application: